Unmanic/unmanic/README.md

 To run from source:

-1) Install the Python dependencies listed above hen run:
+1) Install the Python dependencies listed above then run:
 2) Run:
     ```
     # Ensure the submodules are checked out